underscoreBon/FunkinLuaScripts/README.md

 Archive for my psych engine Lua Scripts that I
 Posted on The Offical Psych Engine Discord/Have not even posted at all

+Some Modpacks do not work anymore.

 if you have came from crafters demise, say hi :)

-i am no longer a big part of the fnf community die to lack of interest
+i am no longer a big part of the fnf community die to lack of interest.

-ill upload these files one day.
+so uh... hi? bye? see ya?